Video presentation of this page

 Virtually all persons diagnosed with ADHD have a few domains of activity in which they demonstrate none of the executive function impairments that they suffer in most other situations.

-By building an awareness of strengths, creating a sense of values, meaning, and purpose, and developing a sense of metacognition and mastery, all in a very structured way, I find my clients feel more organized from the inside out.
+That is, by building an awareness of strengths, creating a sense of values, meaning, and purpose, and developing a sense of metacognition and mastery, all in a very structured way, individuals will begin to feel more organized from the inside out.

 For example, "How can you gamify this?
 How can you make it fun?
 What can you do to put yourself in the manager's seat and do the best job possible?"